 Ventura County: Citrus Glen, DeAnza Middle School, Hueneme High School, Montalvo Elementary, Pacifica High School, Rio Mesa High School, Sunset Elementary & Middle School, University Preparation Charter School, Westlake Elementary, White Oak Elementary

-The goals of the day included teaching children the importance of saving, how to plan for their purchases, determining needs and wants, and how to make their money grow.
-Older children learned about the compounding of interest, budgeting for things like college and buying a car, and some credit card basics.
+For younger students the goals of the day include teaching children the importance of saving, how to plan for their purchases, determining needs and wants, and how to make their money grow.
+Older students learn about the power of interest, budgeting, understanding the risks and importance of credit and keeping their information safe.

 To request a presentation, please fill out the form below.
 To learn more about the program or ask any questions please contact us at [email protected]